-Many people who are trying to get free of drug or alcohol addiction choose inpatient rehab as the best option.
+Many people who are trying to get free of alcohol or drug addiction choose inpatient rehab as the best option.
 Inpatient programs mean that you remain on-site at a treatment facility.
 Therefore, it’s a chance to fully focus on getting sober and working through the underlying issues of addiction.

-People going through inpatient drug rehab have the chance at setting aside the distractions of daily life, stepping away from any potential peers or situations that contribute to their addiction, and clearing their bodies and minds from drugs completely.
+People going through inpatient drug rehab have the chance at setting aside the distractions of daily life, step away from any potential peers or situations that contribute to their addiction, and clear their bodies and minds from drugs completely.

 You can benefit from going to an inpatient drug rehab at any point in your desire for recovery.
 The sooner you go, the better.
 Don’t wait too long to reach out for help with your addiction.
 The longer one goes on with life while dependent on substances, the worse of a toll it can have on their body, mind, and overall well-being.

 Inpatient rehab is for you if you have tried quitting your substance addiction before on your own, but failed.
 If you feel like you can’t control your substance abuse habits it’s probably a good idea to get professional help and a daily support system going.
 Once you’re sober you can start working through the other issues that lead you to use and abuse drugs or alcohol.